Common North Carolina WorkPlace Injuries

 North Carolina workers spend almost a quarter of their lives on the job.
 Many jobs carry inherent risks and hazards, particularly occupations in the construction, manufacturing, transportation, healthcare and agricultural / forestry / landscaping industries.
 When a North Carolina worker is injured on the job or if a worker dies in a job-site accident, workers’ compensation benefits are supposed to help during the worker’s or surviving family’s recovery.
-The U.S. Bureau of Labor Statistics (BLS) says more than 900,000 workers in the U.S. suffered injuries that prevented them from working for some length of time in 2011.
-There were 4,609 workplace fatalities across the country in 2011.
-In North Carolina, the Occupational Safety and Health Division (OSH) of the state Department of Labor says there were 35 fatal accidents at job sites in the state from October 2011 to September 2012 (the fiscal year).
+The U.S. Bureau of Labor Statistics (BLS) says more than 900,000 workers in the U.S. suffered injuries that prevented them from working for some length of time each year.
+There were 5,190 workplace fatalities across the country in 2021.
+In North Carolina, the Occupational Safety and Health Division (OSH) of the state Department of Labor says there were 66 fatal accidents at job sites in the state in 2022 (the fiscal year).
 Work-related injuries sideline able-bodied workers every day.
 If you or someone you love has suffered a workplace injury that has kept them from working in North Carolina, call the experienced workers’ compensation lawyers at Hardison & Cochran toll free at (800) 434-8399 or fill out our online contact form to make sure they get the benefits they need and deserve.
 You’ll get a response within 24 hours, and your initial consultation is always free.

 Workplace Injuries in North Carolina

 OSH keeps annual statistics of deaths that occur on the job.
-It recorded 35 fatal accidents at job sites across the state in Fiscal Year (FY) 2012.
-Thankfully, the work-related fatality rate for FY 2012 is fewer than the 54 workplace deaths recorded in FY 2011 and the 44 job-related deaths in FY 2010.
+It recorded 92 fatal accidents at job sites across the state in Fiscal Year (FY) 2021.
+Thankfully, the work-related fatality rate for FY 2022 is fewer than the workplace deaths recorded in FY 2021.
 OSH also keeps track of the types of injury that led to workplace deaths each year in North Carolina.
 For the last few years, they have included:

 - Struck by object